1. What is IGE?

 It has been IGE's great and ongoing blessing to help establish an unprecedented series of conferences and dialogues where government officials, international scholars, constitutional lawyers, religious leaders, and ordinary people can have practical discussions about the positive contribution that faith can make to their culture and country.
 The result is a broadening of a political culture of religious freedom, a culture in which respect becomes the norm and reconciliation becomes possible.

-5. How does IGE "promote" religious freedom?
+5. How does IGE "promote" conflict resolution and religious freedom?

 6. What is IGE's motivation?

 IGE is unambiguously motivated by its Christian faith.
-We seek to love God and love our neighbor by working for the basic human right of religious freedom.
+We seek to love God and love our neighbor by working for peace and the basic human right of religious freedom.
 We believe that freedom of conscience—the freedom to inquire about religion, to choose or reject it, or to share it with others—is a gift from the author of life, freely given to each human being.

 7. How did IGE start?